 Employee or Independent Contractor?
 Why It Matters

 Misclassifying employees as independent contractors can have a significant negative impact on your business.
 An employer who misclassifies a worker can face costly fines and penalties and may even be held liable for back taxes.
-Our Tampa construction attorneys at Trent Cotney, P.A. can assist your construction company with employee misclassification issues and help mitigate the consequences of employee misclassification.
+Our Tampa construction attorneys at Cotney Construction Law can assist your construction company with employee misclassification issues and help mitigate the consequences of employee misclassification.

 In the eyes of the IRS, depending on the level of control an employer has over a worker, they can either be classified as an employee or an independent contractor.
 An employee is a worker who is paid through the company’s payroll system, has taxes withheld from their pay, and is covered through workers’ compensation insurance.
 An independent contractor is a worker who is not paid through the company’s payroll system, does not have taxes withheld from their compensation, and is not covered through workers’ compensation insurance.